markanlb/FreedomFighters.Contrib-FR-/README.md

 - [How to - translations](how-to-translations.md)
 - [How to - integrations](how-to-integrations.md)

+## Terms

+Please make sure to read the project's license and [contribution guidelines](contributing.md) before submitting your work.
+By submitting a pull request, you are indicating your agreement to the contribution terms.

 ## Translations status

 Last update of the source table: **4th August 2025**.